 Did you know?
 The kinds of whales typically migrating to this area during this time are the North Pacific humpback whales.
 They travel from the bitter cold waters of Alaska of which is the time for feeding, onto the warmer waters in the Hawaiian islands as well as to the Southern areas near Mexico.
 They migrate for the reasons to breed, give birth, and raise their young calves.

-I wasn’t able to get all the best photography shots that I wanted because my husband usually captures several photos for me, as I film and photograph with my other cameras.
-Anyway, my husband successfully reserved the car, picked up some groceries, and came back for me and we settled into our condo to enjoy a lovely evening.
+I wasn’t able to get all the best photography shots that I wanted because my husband usually captures several photos for me.
+I usually film video and take photographs with my other cameras.
+By the end of my whale watching excursion, my husband successfully reserved the car.
+He was able to pick up a few groceries, and came back for me and we settled into our condo to enjoy a lovely evening.

 Day 2: ROAD TO HANA

-We made a restroom stop at Kaumahina State Wayside and were able to stretch, and take a few photos.
-Then we continued on with our 52 mile Hana journey along the coast encountering all the 600 curves, twists and turns, 54 bridges, and numerous waterfalls.
+We made a restroom stop at Kaumahina State Wayside because it was a great time to take a break.
+Then we continue on with our 52 mile Hana journey along the coast encountering all the 600 curves, twists and turns, 54 bridges, and numerous waterfalls.

-We are so happy to add another visit to a national park to our checklist; Haleakala National Park is absolutely beautiful.
-Our goal was to revisit the Seven Sacred Pools of which we haven’t seen since 2002.
+We are so happy to add another visit to a national park to our checklist; Haleakala National Park.
+We made a goal to revisit the Seven Sacred Pools of which we haven’t seen since 2002.
 This area has since been included within the national park.

-There were several people milling around the pools and jumping off the side cliffs into the water.
-We took our share of photos, and lingered around for a while, then we decided to go on a hike.
+The day of our visit to the pools, several people are milling around the pools and jumping off the side cliffs into the water.
+We took photos, lingered around for a while, and found a new hike to explore.

-This area has been cleaned up nice, on our previous visit it was primarily wild, no defined hiking paths, and lots of tree and shrub growth.
+This area has been cleaned up nice because on our previous visit it was primarily wild, no defined hiking paths, lots of tree and shrub growth.
 Now there is a visitor center, sidewalks, manicured grass areas, and drinking water fountain.